 CIA Exam: Why and How It’s Changing

-In early 2017, The IIA contracted a psychometrician to conduct an independent CIA job analysis study, and the results confirmed the need to make revisions to the current three-part CIA exam.
+In early 2017, The IIA contracted a psychometrician to conduct an independent CIA job analysis study, and the results confirmed the need to make revisions to the current three-part Certified Internal Auditor (CIA) exam.

 |CIA Exam: Why and How It's Changing Handbook

 The IIA’s Customer Relations team is available to assist CIA candidates during the transition.
 Call +1-407-937-1111 or email CustomerRelations@theiia.org.